Plastic Mold Manufacturer

 MSI Mold management has over 35 years of expertise delivering superior quality injection molded products to a wide range of industries.
 We’ve developed and produced components for agricultural equipment, oil and gas equipment, consumer recreational and sporting goods, material handling, medical and laboratory instruments, aerospace, automobiles and a huge range of industrial applications:

 - Commercial plumbing

 - Water treatment

-MSI Mold’s expertise offers a broad range of expertise in injection molding as both technical consultants and manufacturers.
+MSI Mold’s expertise comes from a broad range of experience in injection molding as both technical consultants and manufacturers.
 Located about 30 miles north of downtown Detroit, MSI originally started in 2005 serving injection molding manufacturers in the local automotive industry.
-We worked with these firms on production process development, tooling program management and parts design.
+We worked with these firms on production process development, tooling program management and part design.

 In 2009, we shifted operations to a new facility to implement engineering changes to customers’ molds and mold trials.
-As we expanded to include more and more services, injection molding was the next logical step.
+As we expanded to include more services, production injection molding was the next logical step.

 We’ve been a full-service injection molding company and plastic mold manufacturer since 2005, proudly serving Michigan and the rest of the United States as well as international clients.

 From mold making services to design and engineering, MSI Mold delivers high-quality components with hassle-free sourcing and world-class customer service.
 Our injection molding professionals are ready to bring your molds and custom plastic parts to life.
 So request a quote through our convenient online form or email us at email@example.com.